Using Cruit Foundational Assets

 People try to use fancy fonts or special margins to stand out, but this usually just makes the document harder to read.

 Switch from just "designing" to using "Information Architecture" by setting up layouts that guide the reader's eye straight to your successes.
-Instead of spending time on small details, use a structure that makes things easy to scan, so a recruiter sees your key numbers in under six seconds.
+Instead of spending time on small details, use a structure that makes things easy to scan.
+A Ladders eye-tracking study found recruiters spend an average of 7.4 seconds on their first pass, making clear structure the difference between being read and being skipped.
 This changes you from a designer into a story architect who controls how information flows.

 A document that looks messy on a phone screen shows employers that you aren't keeping up with modern standards.